eth-sri/lmql/src/lmql/models/lmtp/README.md

     > JSON is formatted for readability, but is sent as a single line of text.

     The `TOKEN` message contains a list of tokens (for message efficiency) with fields as shown above.
-Each sent token is associated with a `stream_id` as previously set by the client's `GENERATE` request.
+Each sent token is associated with a `stream_id` as previously set by a client's `GENERATE` or `SCORE` request.

+* `GENERATE` This message is used to begin a new generation stream of tokens.

+    ```json
+    GENERATE {"temperature": 1.2, "max_tokens": 64, "logit_bias": {"1": 100}, "model": "gpt2-medium", "prompt": [15496, 220], "stream_id": 2}
+    ```

+    As JSON data, a client provides decoder arguments such as `temperature` and `max_tokens`, but also logit masks and the prompt (of tokenized input IDs).
+Most importantly, each `GENERATE` request has a (session) unique stream ID that allows to distinguish between different streams of tokens, once they are received.

+* `SCORE` This message can be used to obtain scores (log probabilities) for a sequence of tokens.
+It behaves just like `GENERATE`, but in addition to the `prompt` field, it also accepts a `scored` field of additional tokens that will be scored, appending them to `prompt`.

+    The resulting token stream looks just like a generation stream, however, without the `top_logprobs` attribute.

 ## Testing the Implementation